Two from CSSW Tapped for Presidential Fellowships

-Mary Roh, who is doing her field work in the Newborn and Maternal Health Unit at UNICEF, hopes to continue working with vulnerable children or to pursue a career in international affairs.
+Mary Roh, who is doing her practicum work in the Newborn and Maternal Health Unit at UNICEF, hopes to continue working with vulnerable children or to pursue a career in international affairs.
 She is seeking a post with the Children’s Bureau or the Office of Refugee Resettlement, or a human rights role in the Department of State.

 Ms. Roh credits Dr. Jeanette Takamura’s federal policy class as key to her vision of a career.
 “This class as a whole was really valuable in helping me gain confidence in pursuing federal work,” she said, “and Prof. Takamura and my classmates have helped me grow a lot in my understanding of policy.”